 A safety marshal receives a guidebook, which is the only item needed to conduct the workshop.
 The guidebook contains all the pertaining information about the workshop (all five superpowers, their related games and songs) and its structure.
 It also illustrates Safety Marshal’s role and the “dos and don’ts” of working with children based on psychological research.

 The Rohingya crisis had just begun when I was brainstorming for a graduate thesis topic, and designing for children has always had a special place in my heart.
-So I started thinking about how can I contribute to improving the well-being of these refugee children.
-I immediately immersed myself in whatever information I could find about the crisis, primarily in two ways.
+So I started thinking about how can I contribute to improving the lives of these refugee children.
+I started with the broad umbrella of safety and well-being, and immediately immersed myself in whatever information I could find about the crisis, primarily in two ways.

 This research helped me uncover many interesting observations about the difficulties that Rohingya children face in the refugee camps.
 Here are some of the important ones that reveal areas for possible improvement.